alexa/alexa-apis-for-java/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment where the bug was discovered -->
-* ASK SDK Models for Python used: x.x.x
+* ASK SDK Models for Java used: x.x.x
-* ASK SDK for Python used: x.x.x
+* ASK SDK for Java used: x.x.x
 * Operating System and version:

-## Python version info
-* Python version used for development: